 The Plan's investments are stated at fair value.
 Many factors are considered in arriving at fair value.
 Shares of Company stock, preferred stock and common stock held within the self-directed brokerage account are valued at quoted market prices on the last business day of the Plan year.
-Registered investment companies (mutual funds) are valued at the fair values upon the closing net asset value per share of the mutual funds on the day of the valuation as reflected on a national securities exchange.
-The fair value of participation units in the stable value collective trust are based upon the net asset values of such fund, after adjustments to reflect all fund investments at fair value, including direct and indirect interests in fully benefit-responsive contracts, as reported in the audited financial statements of the fund.
+Registered investment companies (mutual funds) are valued at the fair values upon the closing quoted market price per share of the mutual funds on the day of the valuation as reflected on a national securities exchange.
+The fair value of participation units in the stable value collective trust are based upon the net asset values of such fund.

-The net asset value of the Fund is determined daily, in accordance with the terms of the Fund's plan of trust.
+The net asset value of the Wells Fargo Stable Value Class K Fund (the "Fund") is determined daily, in accordance with the terms of the Fund's plan of trust.
 Units are issued and redeemed at the latest net asset value.
 Also in accordance with the Fund's plan of trust, net investment income, if any, and realized and unrealized gains on investments are not distributed.
 The Fund generally provides for daily redemptions by the Plan at reported net asset value per share.
 However, redemptions by Plan participants to reinvest in options that compete with the Fund may be delayed for up to 90 days.
 Currently, the Plan does not provide any competing stable value funds or benefit-responsive investment contracts.